cloudfoundry/korifi/INSTALL.md

 ### Kpack

 [Kpack](https://github.com/pivotal/kpack) is used to build runnable applications from source code using [Cloud Native Buildpacks](https://buildpacks.io/).
 Follow the [instructions](https://github.com/pivotal/kpack/blob/main/docs/install.md) to install the latest version.

+The Helm chart will create an example Kpack `ClusterBuilder` (with the associated `ClusterStore` and `ClusterStack`) by default.
+To use your own `ClusterBuilder`, specify the `kpack-image-builder.clusterBuilderName` value.
+See the [Kpack documentation](https://github.com/pivotal/kpack/blob/main/docs/builders.md) for details on how to set up your own `ClusterBuilder`.

 ### Contour